Regulations Governing the Use of Seclusion and Restraint in Public Elementary and Secondary Schools in Virginia

-"School personnel" means individuals employed by the school division on a full-time or part-time basis or as independent contractors or subcontractors as instructional, administrative, and support personnel and include individuals serving as a student teacher or intern under the supervision of appropriate school personnel.
+"School employee" and "school personnel" means individual(s) employed by the school division on a full- or part-time basis or as independent contractors or subcontractors as instructional, administrative, and support personnel, and includes individuals serving as a student teacher or intern under the supervision of appropriate school personnel.

-"Section 504 plan" means a written plan of modifications and accommodations under Section 504 of the Rehabilitation Act of 1973 (29 USC § 794).
+"Section 504 plan" means a written plan of modifications and accommodations under Section 504 of the Rehabilitation Act of 1973.

-2. As used in this chapter, "student" shall not include children meeting compulsory attendance requirements of § 22.1-254 of the Code of Virginia by (i) enrollment in private, denominational, or parochial schools; (ii) receipt of instruction by a tutor or teacher of qualifications prescribed by the Board of Education and approved by the relevant division superintendent; or (iii) receipt of home instruction pursuant to § 22.1-254 of the Code of Virginia.
-With regard to restraint and seclusion, students placed through public or private means in a private day or residential school for students with disabilities shall be afforded the protections set forth in 8VAC20-671.
+As used in these regulations, "student" or "students" shall not include children meeting compulsory attendance requirements of § 22.1-254 of the Code of Virginia by: (i) enrollment in private, denominational, or parochial schools; (ii) receipt of instruction by a tutor or teacher of qualifications prescribed by the Board of Education and approved by the relevant division superintendent; or (iii) receipt of home instruction pursuant to § 22.1-254 of the Code of Virginia.
+With regard to restraint and seclusion, students placed through public or private means in a private day or residential school for students with disabilities shall be afforded the protections set forth in 8VAC20-671 et seq.

 1. Use of mechanical restraints.

 4. Use of restraint or seclusion in any manner that restricts a student's breathing or harms the student.

 5. Use of physical restraint or seclusion as: (a) punishment or discipline; (b) a means of coercion or retaliation; (c) a convenience; (d) to prevent property damage, or in any manner other than as provided in 8VAC20-750-40 and 8VAC20-750-50, below.